TalBar4444/CustomStepView/README.md

 - `padding`: padding for the all step Indicator

-- `textColor`: The color of the text that appears inside the circles or as labels above/beside them.
+- `textColor`: The color of the text that appears as labels above the steps.
 This can be a color resource or a direct color value.
-It applies to both the step numbers inside the circles and the labels (if provided).

-- `textSize`: The size of the text used for both the step numbers inside the circles and the labels.
+- `textSize`: The size of the text used for the labels above the steps.
 This value is in pixels, and it determines how large the text will appear.

 - `stepLabels`: A list of strings that represent labels for each step.
-These labels are displayed above or beside the circles in the step indicator, depending on the orientation.
+These labels are displayed above the circles in the step indicator.
 If the list is null or empty, no labels will be shown.
     - **Example**: If you have 5 steps and want labels like ["Step 1", "Step 2", "Step 3", "Step 4", "Step 5"], pass these as a `List<String>` to this parameter.

-- `listener`: A callback interface (`Callback_OnStepClickListener`) that is triggered when a user clicks on a step.
+- `listener`: A callback interface that is triggered when a user clicks on a step.
 This allows you to handle step click events, such as showing a message or performing an action when a specific step is clicked.

+  ## setIndicatorView(
-  ### `setIndicatorView(Context context,
+  	      Context context,
-                      int stepsCount,
 	      int lineColor,
 	      int lineStrokeWidth,
 	      int circleColor,
 	      int circleStrokeWidth,
 	      int stepRadius,
 	      int stepIconOrColor,
 	      int padding,
 	      List<String> stepLabels,
 	      int textSize,
 	      int textColor,
-                      Callback_OnStepClickListener listener)`
+	      Callback_OnStepClickListener listener)

-  - **Description**: Initializes the `StepIndicatorView` with customizable options for the number of steps, colors, text appearance, and labels.
-  - This function configures the step indicator's appearance and behavior based on the provided parameters, making it easy to create a fully customized step indicator

 ### `nextStep(int currentStep)`